irsbugs/ipynb-creator/README.md

 ## Installation

-On the Linux platform the python program *ipynb_creator.py* may be copied to `/usr/local/bin/` as *ipynb-creator* Then change the file to be executable with `sudo chmod +x /usr/loca/bin/ipynb-creator`.
+On the Linux platform the python program *ipynb-creator.py* may be copied to `/usr/local/bin/` as *ipynb-creator* Then change the file to be executable with `sudo chmod +x /usr/loca/bin/ipynb-creator`.
 Use `chdir` to set your default directory to be where your python or text files are located that are to be used to create ipynb files.

 ## Help

-The programs help summary may be obtained with `$ python3 ipynb_creator.py -h` while the full help information with examples is obtained with `$ python3 ipynb_creator.py --help`.
+The programs help summary may be obtained with `$ python3 ipynb-creator.py -h` while the full help information with examples is obtained with `$ python3 ipynb-creator.py --help`.
 For example:

 ```
-$ python3 ipynb_creator.py --help
+$ python3 ipynb-creator.py --help

-ipynb_creator version: 0.3
+ipynb-creator version: 0.3
-Usage: ipynb_creator [OPTION]...
+Usage: ipynb-creator [OPTION]...
 [FILE]...

 Create Jupyter notebook ipynb file(s) upon having been supplied python (.py) or
 text (.txt) file(s)